SilvioWeging/kASA/README.md

 ##### Necessary parameters
 * `-u (--level) <level>`: Taxonomic level at which you want to operate.
 All levels used in the NCBI taxonomy are available as well.
 To name a few: subspecies, species, genus, family, order, class, phylum, kingdom, superkingdom.
 Choose "lowest" if you want no linkage at a higher node in the taxonomic tree, this corresponds to other tools' "sequence" level.
 That means that no real taxid will be given and the name will be the line from the fasta containing the accession number.
 * `-f (--acc2tax) <folder or file>`: As mentioned, either the folder containing the translation tables from accession number to taxid or a specific file.
+Can be gzipped.
 * `-y (--taxonomy)` <folder>: This folder should contain the `nodes.dmp` and the `names.dmp` files.
 * `-o (--outgoing) <file>`: Here, this parameter specifies where the content file should be written to.
 ##### Example call